-For National Novel Writing Month (#NaNoWriMo), Before the Bar is spotlighting some of our lawyer-authors.
+For National Novel Writing Month (#NaNoWriMo), Student Lawyer is spotlighting some of our lawyer-authors.
 In today’s installment, Jessica Childress, an associate at a large international law firm in Washington, D.C., brings us a message from Juris P. Prudence, an 11-year-old lawyer and the protagonist of a children’s book about her legal adventures.

 Hi!
 My name is Juris Providence Prudence.
 My friends call me “JP,” so you can call me that too!
 Very nice to meet you, and congratulations on starting your journey of becoming a lawyer!
 Isn’t the legal profession the best?
 I’m only 11 years old, but I love being a real lawyer.